Overview of Computer Forensics

 - WindowsSCOPE – WindowSCOPE provides memory forensics and incident response tools, accessories, and solutions.

-- Belkasoft Live RAM Capturer – Belkasoft Live RAM Capturer is a free forensic tool that extracts the contents of the computer’s volatile memory.
-The tool works even if the computer is protected by an active anti-debugging or anti-dumping system.
+- Belkasoft Live RAM Capturer – Belkasoft Live RAM Capturer is a free forensic tool that extracts the computer’s volatile memory contents.
+The tool works even if an active anti-debugging or anti-dumping system protects the computer.

 Mobile Device Forensics